A muskrat runway set is used to trap muskrats as they travel back and forth through shallow water.

 The colony trap is a popular trap because it allows you to trap multiple muskrats at one location.

-Since multiple muskrats can use the same runway, using a colony trap for a muskrat runway set is a great choice.
 It's pretty common to trap 2, 3 or even 4 muskrats in a single night using one of these traps.

 To set the trap, find a well used muskrat run that's deep enough to fully submerge the trap.